 Dr. Lauren Griggs

-Dr. Lauren Griggs was born in Louisiana but found herself growing up in many places (military brat).
-However, she calls AZ home since it is where she has lived most of her life.
-She obtained her undergraduate degree in 2007 from the University of Arizona (yup, Bear Down!) and graduated from the Cornell University Veterinary College in May 2016.
-Dr. Griggs has a passion for helping those most vulnerable in our world such as our pets but also those predisposed to disease (children, elderly, etc) and those living in impoverished conditions.
-Thus much of her background is in infectious disease research, having completed numerous competitive research programs including the Howard Hughes Medical Research Fellows Program.
-Besides her academic interests in pathology and research, her clinical interests include low stress treatment of patients, soft tissue surgery, preventative care, and dentistry.
+I have a passion for helping those most vulnerable in our world such as our pets but also those predisposed to disease (children, elderly, etc.) and those living in impoverished conditions.
+Thus prior to joining AZPetVet, much of my background was in infectious disease research.
+Besides my academic interests in pathology and research, my clinical interests include low-stress treatment of patients, soft tissue surgery, preventative care, and dentistry.